analogpixel/til/cli/fzf-only-display-x-col.md

-# Only display certain columns in fzf
+# FZF Only display certain columns

 * `-d` set the separator to look at
 * `--with-nth`  sets the columns you want to show up in the fzf list